openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 ## Introduction to Git

-openFrameworks uses Git to version-control the code base, and relies on [Github](www.github.com) as a hosting platform for the code and the issue tracker.
+openFrameworks uses Git to version-control the code base and relies on [Github](www.github.com) as a hosting platform for the code and the issue tracker.
 In this section, I'll give you an introduction on how to use version control with your openFrameworks project, and introduce the relevant concepts and commands as they are encountered.

-Note that this chapter is only an introduction, and as such only touches the surface of Git's capabilities, both in the presented commands, and their options.
+Note that this chapter is only an introduction and as such only touches the surface of Git's capabilities, both in the presented commands, and their options.
 Much more detailed information, including in-depth tutorials and a command reference, can be found online.
 Some links are collected at the end of the chapter, and most commands presented have a link to their online reference.

 In what follows, I'll explain the basic concepts of Git.